microsoft/r-server-campaign-optimization/_includes/step2.md

 1. First she'll develop R scripts to prepare the data.
 To view the scripts she writes, open the files mentioned below.
 If you are using Visual Studio, you will see these file in the `Solution Explorer` tab on the right.
 In RStudio, the files can be found in the `Files` tab, also on the right.

     a.  **SQLR_ connection.R**: configures the compute context used in all the rest of the scripts.
 The connection string is pre-poplulated with the default values created for a VM from the Cortana Intelligence Gallery.
-Change the values accordingly for your implementation.
+You must  change the values accordingly for your implementation if you are not using the default local server (`.`),  user (`rdemo`), and password (`D@tascience`).

     a.  **step0_data_generation.R**:  This file was used to generate data for the current solution - in a real setting it would not be present.
 It is left here in case you'd like to generate more data.
 Otherwise simply ignore this file.